alekspopovic/Gatsby-website-and-blog/content/blog/How-to-Integrate-dev-to-with-Gatsby/index.md

 featuredImage: integration.png
 ---

-My website is build on top of Gatsby, which is a "React-based open source framework with performance, scalability and security built-in".
+My website is built on top of Gatsby, which is a "React-based open source framework with performance, scalability and security built-in".
 It's a fast growing platform with a very active comunity and it has a plethora of plugins which you can use to customize your website.
 It's also a static website generator, which introduces certain limitations.

 Static site means no dynamic content.
 No dynamic content means no comments, likes, bookmarks or similar blog post functionalities that would require a back-end with a database.
 Not by default at least.